Newest HALCON Features

-HALCON 17.12 is the first release of the new HALCON Progress Edition.
+HALCON 17.12 was the first release of the HALCON Progress Edition.
 To learn more about the different HALCON editions, please click here.

 Deep Learning out of the Box

 With HALCON 17.12, users are able to train their own classifier using CNNs (Convolutional Neural Networks) with HALCON.
 After training the CNN, it can also be used for classifying new data with HALCON.